regnaio/udp-ws/README.md

 udp-ws is built on [WebRTC](https://webrtc.org/), which allows peer-to-peer UDP communication in the browser.
 However, udp-ws is designed for client-server communication (e.g. for server-authoritative browser games), not for peer-to-peer communication. udp-ws accomplishes this by treating your server as a peer.

-udp-ws is inspired by and includes code snippets from [geckos.io](https://github.com/geckosio/geckos.io) by [yandeu](https://github.com/yandeu).
+udp-ws is inspired by and includes code snippets from [geckos.io](https://github.com/geckosio/geckos.io) by [yandeu](https://github.com/yandeu) and [node-webrtc-examples](https://github.com/node-webrtc/node-webrtc-examples).

 ## Example